MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-add-qna.md

 # [Python](#tab/python)

-1. Assure that you have installed the packages as described in the samples repository README file.
+1. Make sure you've installed the packages as described in the samples repository README file.
-1. Add the `botbuilder-ai` reference to the `requirements.txt` file, as shown below.
+1. Add the **botbuilder-ai** reference to the **requirements.txt** file, as shown below.

-   **requirements.txt**
    <!-- Removed version numbers -->
    ```text
       botbuilder-core